JetBrains/intellij-sdk-docs/topics/products/pycharm/pycharm.md

 [properties]: https://github.com/JetBrains/gradle-intellij-plugin/blob/master/README.md#intellij-platform-properties
 [dsl]: https://github.com/JetBrains/gradle-intellij-plugin/blob/master/README.md#running-dsl

-The dependency on the PyCharm APIs must be declared in the `plugin.xml` file.
+The dependency on the PyCharm APIs must be declared in the <path>plugin.xml</path> file.
 As described in [Configuring the plugin.xml File](dev_alternate_products.md#configuring-pluginxml), the `<depends>` tags must declare `com.intellij.modules.python`.

 See the SDK code sample [`pycharm_basics`](https://github.com/JetBrains/intellij-sdk-code-samples/tree/main/product_specific/pycharm_basics/) for an example configuration.
 Please note that this code sample must be imported into Gradle explicitly, as it is not included in the `_gradleCompositeBuild`.

 ## Available PyCharm APIs
+See [Extension Point List](extension_point_list.md) for PyCharm Community EPs.

 The plugin [Python](https://plugins.jetbrains.com/plugin/631-python) defines the APIs for PyCharm Professional.
 The plugin [Python Community Edition](https://plugins.jetbrains.com/plugin/7322-python-community-edition) defines the APIs for PyCharm Community.
 These plugins include the modules `openapi` and `python-psi-api`.